 Few people ever make discovery requests for traffic violations, so don't be surprised if your discovery request is ignored.
 If this happens reiterate to the parties in writing that you requested information from them and that you believe the discovery requests are crucial to your case.
 Check with your local court clerk to find out how long people have to respond to discovery requests in your area.
 Typically, if you have not received a response within three weeks you will need to go to court.

 Again, ask the court clerk for relevant forms and instructions, and file a "pre-trial motion" to compel the parties to honor your discovery requests.
 If your discovery requests are still ignored by your trial date, you can try to simply ask the judge to dismiss your case.

-Fighting a Traffic Ticket: How to Use the Officer's Notes
+How to Use the Officer's Notes

 When examining the officer's notes, here are the major things you want to look for:

-The more relevant questions you can ask that an officer can't answer, the better off you are.
+Simply put, the more relevant questions you can ask that an officer can't answer, the better off you are.

 Should I Hire a Traffic Ticket Lawyer if I am Fighting a Traffic Citation?